On the phase aberration estimation using common mid-angle correlations: Experimental validation

 In this section, we aim to evaluate how well the model in~\eqref{eq:VarPhi_Final} explains the fluctuations observed in experimental correlation-phase measurements and whether the predicted dependence of the variance on the correlation phase, kernel size, and bandwidth is observed experimentally.

-The analysis is performed using the same dataset previously employed for calibration in~\cite{Korta_Martiartu_2024}.
-Data were acquired in a custom-made, tissue-mimicking CIRS phantom (Computerized Imaging Reference Systems, Inc. Norfolk, VA, USA) with uniform scattering properties and constant speed of sound of 1518~m/s (Fig.~\ref{fig:ExperimentalVariance}(b)).
+We use the same dataset previously employed for calibration in~\cite{Korta_Martiartu_2024}.
+Data were acquired in a tissue-mimicking phantom (CIRS Inc. Norfolk, VA, USA) with uniform scattering properties and constant speed of sound of 1518~m/s (Fig.~\ref{fig:ExperimentalVariance}(b)).
 The experimental setup consisted of a SuperSonic\textsuperscript{ \textregistered} MACH\textsuperscript{ \textregistered} 30 ultrasound system (Hologic\textsuperscript{ \textregistered} - Supersonic Imagine\textsuperscript{ \textregistered}, Aix-en-Provence, France) equipped with an L18-5 linear probe containing 256 elements with a pitch of 0.2 mm.
 Steered plane-wave emissions were used at angles ranging from -27.5$^\circ$ to 27.5$^\circ$, with an angular step of 0.5$^\circ$, and the center frequency was 6.5 MHz with 50\% fractional bandwidth.
 This dataset contains 20 repeated measurements at different locations of the phantom to mimic different realizations of disorder.

 For our analysis, we reconstruct transmit-receive plane-wave images according to~\eqref{eq:Image}--\eqref{eq:kmid} using the same set of angles as in transmission.
-As discussed in Sec.~\ref {sec:clutter}, we apply coherent compounding to reduce clutter before computing correlations.
-Following previous works in CUTE~\cite{stahli2019forward}, we define compounding angles ranging from $-25^\circ$ to $25^\circ$ in steps of $2^\circ$ and synthetically focus in emission and reception using a Gaussian weighting function with a standard deviation of $3^\circ/\sqrt{2}$.
+As discussed in Section~\ref {sec:clutter}, we apply coherent compounding to reduce clutter before computing correlations.
+Following CUTE~\cite{stahli2019forward}, we define compounding angles ranging from $-25^\circ$ to $25^\circ$ in steps of $2^\circ$ and synthetically focus in emission and reception using a Gaussian weighting function (standard deviation: $3^\circ/\sqrt{2}$).
 Due to the lateral resolution achieved through compounding, we restrict our analysis to the mid-lateral position.
 Finally, correlations are computed using~\eqref{eq:Xcorr2} at the mid-angle $\varphi_\text{m} = 0$ to illustrate how the correlation phases evolve with depth, as aberrations increase.